-With the cost of health care on the rise, it’s little surprise that many Americans struggle with their medical bills.
-In fact, even having employer-sponsored health insurance is no guarantee that you won’t have problems paying your medical bills.
-About 40% of people with employer coverage have had some type of trouble paying for their health care in the last year, according to the Kaiser Family Foundation.
+With the cost of health care on the rise, it’s little surprise many Americans struggle with their medical bills.
+In fact, even having employer-sponsored health insurance is no guarantee you won’t have problems paying your medical bills.
+About 40% of people with employer coverage had some type of trouble paying for their health care in 2019, according to the Kaiser Family Foundation.

 If you’re having trouble paying an unexpected medical cost and you don’t have great credit, you might be worried about your options.
 Credit cards and payday lenders can be very expensive, and letting the medical account go to collections can severely damage your credit score.